regular-life/Codeforces-CLI-Tool/README.md

 We are actively working on improving cftool.
 Future features may include:

-- Enhanced contest analytics.
-- Integrated code debugging tools.
+- Problem recommender system.
 - Support for additional online judges.
-- User-specific customization options.
+- More customization options.

 ## Technologies Used: